Placements in Secure Accommodation

 4.1 Support and Monitoring of Placements

-The child's social worker must visit the child in the placement within one week of the placement and then at every six weeks; see procedures in Social Worker Visits to Children Looked After Procedure.
+The child's social worker must visit the child in the placement within one week of the placement and then at every six weeks; see procedures in Social Worker Visits to Cared For Children Procedure.

 4.2 Ending of Placements